ddrcode/charon/docs/rp5-setup.md

 The RP5 needs to act as a USB HID device (keyboard) to the host computer.
 This requires enabling the `dwc2` USB driver in gadget mode.

+> **Alternative:** For a simpler setup, check out [HIDPi](https://github.com/rikka-chunibyo/HIDPi) which automates most of the gadget configuration.
+The manual steps below are provided for reference and customization.

 ### Enable dwc2 overlay

 Edit `/boot/firmware/config.txt`: